ufs-community/uwtools/docs/sections/user_guide/cli/mode_config.rst

     repeat: 5
     empty: false

-* Show the values in the input config file that have unfilled Jinja2 templates or empty keys:
+* Show the values in the input config file that have unrendered Jinja2 variables/expressions or empty keys:

   .. code-block:: text